cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/rad/sample-projects.md

 | Some users want to anticipate what the guidance will be if the tier changes. 	| The user can see the information for all tiers by leaving out the county information or by searching on a county that is in another tier. 	| Metric to benchmark and track to see if goal gets achieved? 	|
 | Users seeking industry guidance are not always aware that there may be related county guidance that goes beyond the state mandates. 	| The new design is more intentional about the language to make this clear, and offers links to relevant county websites. 	| Metric to benchmark and track to see if goal gets achieved? 	|

 The lead designer prototyped the proposed solution which still relies on communicating information through PDFs, but it also incorporates the value of the “Search Results”.
 Now a user can find their industry guidance through the search features and also get information about their tier in context.
-Two of the core unmet needs found during the discovery process.
+Two of the unmet needs uncovered during the resesarch process.

 ![MVP](https://cagov.github.io/covid19.ca.gov-site-eng-playbook/content/images/mvp.jpg)